Gasoline: History and etymology

-In the 1950s, oil refineries started to focus on high octane fuels, and then detergents were added to gasoline to clean the jets in carburetors.
-The 1970s witnessed greater attention to the environmental consequences of burning gasoline.
-These considerations led to the phasing out of TEL and its replacement by other antiknock compounds.
-Subsequently, low-sulfur gasoline was introduced, in part to preserve the catalysts in modern exhaust systems.

 Chemical analysis and production

-Commercial gasoline is a mixture of a large number of different hydrocarbons.
-Gasoline is produced to meet a host of engine performance specifications and many different compositions are possible.
-Hence, the exact chemical composition of gasoline is undefined.
-The performance specification also varies with season, requiring more volatile blends (due to added butane) during winter, in order to be able to start a cold engine.
-At the refinery, the composition varies according to the crude oils from which it is produced, the type of processing units present at the refinery, how those units are operated, and which hydrocarbon streams (blendstocks) the refinery opts to use when blending the final product.
+Commercial gasoline, as well as other liquid transportation fuels, are complex mixtures of hydrocarbons.
+The performance specification also varies with season, requiring less volatile blends during summer, in order to minimize evaporative losses.

 Gasoline is produced in oil refineries.
 Roughly 19 U.S.gal of gasoline is derived from a 42 U.S.gal barrel of crude oil.
 Material separated from crude oil via distillation, called virgin or straight-run gasoline, does not meet specifications for modern engines (particularly the octane rating; see below), but can be pooled to the gasoline blend.

-The bulk of a typical gasoline consists of a homogeneous mixture of small, relatively lightweight hydrocarbons with between 4 and 12 carbon atoms per molecule (commonly referred to as C4–C12).
-It is a mixture of paraffins (alkanes), olefins (alkenes), and cycloalkanes (naphthenes).
-The use of the term paraffin in place of the standard chemical nomenclature alkane is particular to the oil industry.
-The actual ratio of molecules in any gasoline depends upon:
+The bulk of a typical gasoline consists of a homogeneous mixture of hydrocarbons with between four and twelve carbon atoms per molecule (commonly referred to as C4–C12).
+It is a mixture of paraffins (alkanes), olefins (alkenes), naphthenes (cycloalkanes), and aromatics.
+The use of the term paraffin in place of the standard chemical nomenclature alkane is particular to the oil industry (which relies extensively on jargon).
+The composition of a gasoline depends upon: